mminks/docker/README.md

-# Official Jenkins Docker image
+# Official Jenkins Docker image with ruby and bundler

 The Jenkins Continuous Integration and Delivery server.